myapos/Greek2Greenglish/README.md

 Notes
 ================

-Java 1.8+ has to be installed in user's system in order to run this application.
-This application was designed and developed using Netbeans 8.02 IDE platform.
+Java JDK 1.8+ has to be installed in user's system in order to run this application.
 This application is published under GPL license.

 Screenshots
 ================